Botanical name: Cannabis sativa

 In 2012, voters in Colorado and Washington state passed initiatives legalizing marijuana for adults 21 and older under state law.
-It is important to note that the federal government still considers marijuana is a dangerous drug and that the illegal distribution and sale of marijuana is a serious crime.
+The states of Oregon and Alaska, as well as Washington, D.C also voted to approve recreational use of pot in November 2014.
+It is important to note that the federal government still considers marijuana a dangerous drug and that the illegal distribution and sale of marijuana is a serious crime.
 Under the Controlled Substances Act (CSA), marijuana is still considered a Schedule 1 drug http://www.drugs.com/article/csa-schedule-1.html.
 Cultivation and distribution of marijuana are felonies; possession for personal use is a misdemeanor; possession of “paraphernalia” is also illegal.
 Cultivating 100 plants or more carries a mandatory minimum sentence of five years according to federal statutes.16

 That being said, it is unlikely that the federal government is interested in pursuing individuals complying with state-mandated regulations surrounding legalized marijuana for recreational use, although the CSA law still gives them authority to do so.

 The Department of Justice (DOJ) has attempted to clarify this issue.17 On August 29, 2013, the DOJ issued guidance to Federal prosecutors concerning marijuana enforcement under the CSA.
 The DOJ is focused on priorities, such as:

 - Preventing the distribution to minors

 - Preventing revenues from sale of marijuana towards criminal activity

 - Preventing diversion of marijuana from states where it is legal to states where it is not legal

 - Preventing state-legalized marijuana from being a cover for other illegal drugs or activity